Featured products

 New generation Solargis Evaluate: data, PV design & simulation, analysis, and reports in one cloud-based solution.
 Discover more ->

-Why calculating snow losses is important for PV performance
+Why is calculating snow losses important for PV performance?

 For solar operators, accurate forecasting of snow losses is essential to minimizing financial risks.
 Grid operators and investors require precise energy yield predictions to manage power supply, purchase balancing power, and plan investments in snow-prone areas.